 When you are getting ready to make dinner, if you are like me, you check the fridge for main ingredients you will use to cook a recipe.
 Knowing the main ingredients you have available before you start cooking, is key to creating a tasty dish.
 Are you creating a light salad, with just a few components or does your dish require depth and lots of prep work?
 All things you should know before you start cooking.
 A web page or post is no different.
 You need to know the main concept you are planning to write about and how much depth and research you plan on putting into your content before you start writing.

 There is a star in every dish you create, be it steak, chicken, potatoes or lettuce.
 Knowing your star ingredient from the beginning helps you to shape your dish.
 For your web page, the star ingredient is your keyword phrase.
-You will use this keyword phrase to shape your content, just like the recipe of a meal.
+You will use this keyword phrase to shape your content, just like the recipe for a meal.

 In preparation for writing your web page, you need to know what the keyword phrase is for this individual page, and only this page, before you start writing.
 Determining the optimal keyword phrase is known as Keyword Research.
 Don’t skip this step.
 If you are not focused on the star ingredient of your page, you may end up making content that no one wants, competes with other content on your site, or targets a very saturated subject.
 How many tuna sandwich recipes does the world really need?